Hanseatic League: Foundation and early development

 Well before the term Hanse appeared in a document in 1267, in different cities began to form guilds, or hansas, with the intention of trading with overseas towns, especially in the economically less-developed eastern Baltic.
 This area could supply timber, wax, amber, resins, and furs, along with rye and wheat brought on barges from the hinterland to port markets.
 Merchant guilds formed in hometowns and destination ports as medieval corporations (universitates mercatorum), and despite competition increasingly cooperated to coalesce into the Hanseatic network of merchant guilds.
 The dominant language of trade was Middle Low German, which had a significant impact on the languages spoken in the area, particularly the larger Scandinavian languages, Estonian, and Latvian.

 Visby, on the island of Gotland, functioned as the leading center in the Baltic before the Hansa.
 Sailing east, Visby merchants established a trading post at Novgorod called Gutagard (also known as Gotenhof) in 1080.
 In 1120, Gotland gained autonomy from Sweden and admitted traders from its southern and western regions.
 Thereafter, under a treaty with the Visby Hansa, northern German merchants made regular stops at Gotland.
+Visby became a major transfer stop, particularly for trade with Novgorod, which was the chief Russian market.
 In the first half of the 13th century, they established their own trading station or Kontor in Novgorod, known as the Peterhof, up the river Volkhov.

 The Holstentor of Lübeck, built in 1464, is the only historic gate of the city still standing today.

 Lübeck soon became a base for merchants from Saxony and Westphalia trading eastward and northward; for them, because of its shorter and easier access route and better legal protections, it was more attractive than Schleswig.
 It became a transshipment port for trade between the North Sea and the Baltics.
 Lübeck also granted extensive trade privileges to Russian and Scandinavian traders.
 It was the main supply port for the Northern Crusades, improving its standing with various Popes.
-Lübeck gained imperial privileges to become a free imperial city in 1226, under Valdemar II of Denmark during the Danish dominion, as had Hamburg in 1189.
+Lübeck gained privileges to become a free imperial city of the Holy Roman Empire in 1226, under King Valdemar II of Denmark, as had Hamburg in 1189.
 Also in this period Wismar, Rostock, Stralsund, and Danzig received city charters.